 Why are cryptos becoming popular?

 Cryptos are founded on the blockchain technology where all records of transactions between parties are verified by a network of nodes or computers spread globally.
 The data once entered into a block cannot be changed or deleted and while transaction amounts can be seen, the identity of parties remains discrete.
-No surprises why people have started to visualize cryptos as the currency of the future given the fact that Bitcoin prices have recently been hovering around $50,000.
+No surprises why people have started to visualize cryptos as the currency of the future given the fact that Bitcoin prices have recently been hovering around $50,000 owing to introduction of many automated trading apps like immediate edge app.
 People have full faith in the blockchain technology which is decentralized and transparent, making it far more secure than any traditional payment system.

 How are cryptos produced?